 - 1/2 cup canned coconut milk

-- 2 egg yolks (look for pasture-raised organic eggs such as Vital Farms)
+- 2 egg yolks, such as pasture-raised organic eggs from Vital Farms

 - 3 medjool dates